Vulnerability may look like a sign of weakness, but the truth is, it actually takes a lot of courage to be vulnerable.

-When we have strong reactions and feelings to something or someone, it is important to stop and pay attention to what our body is telling us.
+When we have strong reactions and feelings to something, we need to stop and pay attention to what our body is telling us.

-It takes a lot of courage to push through our fears and show our imperfections.
-It takes strength to be open and vulnerable, admitting that we are afraid.
-We must be brave to admit that something “isn’t right yet,” and we must be confident to believe “it is getting better each time.”
+It takes a lot of courage to push through our fears and show our imperfections and strength to be open and vulnerable, admitting that we are afraid.
+We must be brave to admit that something “isn’t right yet,” and be confident to believe “it is getting better each time.”

-So today I choose to put a few things out into the world that are imperfect, even if this makes me feel vulnerable.
-I give myself permission to say yes to some of the recommendations I received and, at the same time, listen to my own voice what the best timing is for me.
+Today I choose to put a few things out into the world that are imperfect, even if this makes me feel vulnerable.
+I give myself permission to say yes to some of the recommendations I received and, at the same time, listen to my own voice.
 I still have some work to do and that’s okay.